Arafat2198/Vaccine-Slot-Finder/README.md

  - Type of Vaccine You need Looking for

 ## Troubleshooting
 The [www.cowin.gov.in](https://www.cowin.gov.in)'s server will block your request after some time if you continue to send request using the same IP address.
-To tackle it, some free proxies from ```proxies.py``` are randomaly being rotated in a random time interval.
-Feel free to add some more **https** proxies to keep the script running.